-In Section 2 we presented an approach to sensor data access control based on data encryption with a hierarchical key structure, which allows for key derivation of children authorization levels.
+In Section II we presented an approach to sensor data access control based on data encryption with an hierarchical key structure, which allows for key derivation of children authorization levels.
 In this Section we first introduce the cryptographic primitives used to implement the scheme, then the various mechanisms used in the scheme and finally we wrap-up showing how all the pieces come together to form an access control system.

-4.1 Preliminary definitions
+A. Preliminary definitions

-Let $h : \{0,1\}^n \times \{0,1\}^n \to \{0,1\}^n$ be a message authentication code (MAC) based on a one-way hash function (OWHF) f (such as RIPEMD-160 or SHA-1).
-We recall that OWHFs require preimage resistance (given a value $F \in \{0,1\}^n$ , it is computationally infeasible to find x such that f(x) = F and 2nd-preimage resistance (given x, it is computationally infeasible to find x' such that f(x) = f(x')). h takes as input an n-bit secret value and an arbitrarily long string and produces a pseudo-random n-bit string that strongly depends on both the secret value and the string.
-An example of such function is the well-known HMAC [10].
+Let $h : \{0,1\}^n \times \{0,1\}^n \to \{0,1\}^n$ be a message authentication code (MAC) based on a one-way hash function (OWHF) f.
+We recall that OWHFs require preimage resistance (given a value $F \in \{0,1\}^n$, it is computationally infeasible to find x such that f(x) = F) and 2nd-preimage resistance (given x, it is computationally infeasible to find x' such that f(x) = f(x')). h takes as input an n-bit secret value and an arbitrarily long string and produces a pseudo-random nbit string that strongly depends on both the secret value and the string.
+An example of such function is the well-known HMAC [4].